NetSPI/ESC/README.md

 Using the steps below ESC can also be executed using cscript.exe once the tasks.dll has been written to disk.
 Once again, based on Casey Smith's templates.

-1. Create the file trigger.js wiht the content below.
+1. Create the file trigger.js with the content below.
 <pre>
 new ActiveXObject('WScript.Shell').Environment('Process')('COMPLUS_Version') = 'v4.0.30319';new ActiveXObject('WScript.Shell').Environment('Process')('TMP') = 'c:\\Windows\\System32\\Tasks';
 new ActiveXObject('WScript.Shell').Environment('Process')('APPDOMAIN_MANAGER_ASM') = 'tasks, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null';